 Ade has been busy readying the eccentric straps for fitting on Caliban.

 George appeared at Preston on Saturday and was given the task of removing the nuts and cups from Wootton Hall‘s spring hangers.
 The middle hangers proved particularly difficult and required the application of some heat and a sledge hammer to achieve success.
-It must have been around sixty years since they were fitted.

 Our folk group Live Steam had a successful fund raising outing at the Engine Inn, Cark-in-Cartmel, on Friday evening, seemingly brushing away any cobwebs gathered since the last gig on New Year’s Eve.
 Another gig is in the offing if diaries can be coordinated.